 - Apple capsid (Plesiocoris rugicollis) damages the foliage and also feeds on young fruitlets, which results in bumps or raised corky growths developing on the mature fruit.
 These blemishes are superficial and do not affect the eating and keeping qualities of the fruits.
 Apple capsid can also affect pear

 Check susceptible plants frequently from early spring onwards so action can be taken before a damaging population has developed.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce the damage to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+When choosing management options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section and avoiding pesticides.
+Within pesticides the shorter persistence products (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+Pesticide treatments are likely to kill natural enemies and are only likely to be successful if the entire plant can be reached.

 - Apple cultivars vary in susceptibility to apple capsid – the fruits of Charles Ross’, ‘Allington Pippin’ and ‘Edward VII’ are some which may be extensively marked by capsid bumps